Healthdirect Free Australian health advice you can count on.

 How is diabetic neuropathy diagnosed?

-Your doctor will talk to you, examine you, and may recommend that you have some blood tests.
+Your doctor will ask you about your symptoms and your blood sugar control.
+They will examine you and may recommend that you have some tests, such as blood tests.

-Your doctor might refer you to a specialist doctor for further treatment or to another health professional.
+Your doctor might refer you to a specialist doctor for further tests and treatment.

 ASK YOUR DOCTOR — Preparing for an appointment?
 Use the Question Builder for general tips on what to ask your GP or specialist.